Goldblatt v. Town of Hempstead: Background

-Herbert Goldblatt owned a 38-acre tract within the town of Hempstead, New York.
+Herbert Goldblatt owned a 38-acre tract within on East Meadow Avenue in East Meadow, within the Town of Hempstead.
 His business, Builders Sand and Gravel Corporation, had been mining sand and gravel at this site continuously since 1927.
 During the first year the excavation depth reached the water table causing the excavated area to fill with water.
 This process continued from 1927 through 1962 so that the original crater became a 20-acre lake with an average depth of 25 feet.

 The town of Hempstead grew and expanded around this excavation until within a radius of 3500 feet there were 2200 homes and four public schools.
 In 1945 the town enacted Ordinance No. 16 in an attempt to regulate mining excavations within its limits.
 This ordinance provided that such pits must be enclosed by a wire fence and must comply with berm and slope requirements.
 Goldblatt complied with this ordinance but in 1956 the town sought an injunction against further excavation as being in violation of a zoning ordinance.
 The town's zoning case failed because Goldblatt was found to be conducting prior non-conforming use on the premises.
 In 1958 the town amended Ordinance No.16 to prohibit any excavating below the water table and to require back filling of any excavation below that level.
 This amendment also made the berm, slope and fence requirements more stringent.

 In 1959 the Town of Hempstead filed an action to prohibit Goldblatt from further mining on the grounds that he had not complied with amended Ordinance 16.
 Goldblatt argued that the ordinance was unconstitutional because it was not regulatory of his business but was completely prohibitory and confiscated his property without compensation, that it deprived him of the benefit of the favorable judgment arising from the previous zoning litigation, and that it constituted ex post facto legislation.
 The trial court decided against Goldblatt and he was enjoined from conducting further excavations on the lot until he had complied with the new provisions of Ordinance 16.

 Though the ordinance completely prohibits a beneficial use to which the property has previously been used, the question regarding unconstitutionality was resolved by the fact that if the ordinance was considered a valid exercise of the town's police powers, depriving the property of its most beneficial use does not render it unconstitutional.
 The ordinance was in fact found to be a valid example of the town's police powers.